 A final thought – I believe it proves that continuous learning is key.
 Anna says that she's had a steep learning curve coming from a non-pensions background.
 And I’ve been consulting on pension schemes for over 35 years and I certainly never stop learning, especially in recent times.
 It’s not just circumstances in the industry that change – I’ve learnt to change and evolve my approach, too.

 Got a question for our Andy, Anna or any other of our trustees?
-You can email trustee@smartpension.co.uk.
+You can email [email protected].

-Launched in 2015, Smart Pension exceeds £5bn in assets under management (AUM) and now serves over one million members and more than 70,000 employers.
+Launched in 2015, Smart Pension now exceeds £6bn in Assets Under Management (AUM) and serves over 1.4 million members and more than 70,000 employers.
 It is powered by Keystone, Smart’s global savings and investments technology platform.

-Aquiline Capital Partners, Barclays, Chrysalis Investments, DWS Group, Fidelity International Strategic Ventures, J.P.
-Morgan, Legal & General Investment Management, Link Group and Natixis Investment Managers are all investors in Smart Pension.
+Aquiline, Barclays, Chrysalis Investments, DWS Group, Fidelity InternationalStrategic Ventures, J.P.
+Morgan, Legal & General Investment Management, MUFG and Natixis Investment Managers are all investors in Smart Pension.